Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 Linked lists have the following advantages:

-- **Dynamic Size** Linked lists are of dynamic size, a linked list only uses the memory required for it's current nodes.
+- **Dynamic Size** Linked lists are of dynamic size, a linked list only uses the memory required for its current nodes.
 - **Insertion/Deletion** Because each element does not need to be adjacent in a linked list it is easier to insert or remove an element from the front of a singly linked list or either end of a doubly linked list in O(1) time.
   - Arrays require shifting adjacent elements on insertion or deletion at the front of a list, O(n).
   - Appending to an array is an O(1) operation, unless we have filled our allotted stretch of contiguous memory, in which case the entire array will be copied to a larger piece of contiguous memory allow room for the new element making it an O(n) operation.